pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.hbs.md

 Vulnerabilities that occur in older versions of a package could be resolved in newer versions.
 Apply a patch by upgrading to a newer version of the package containing the fix.

-> **Note:** You can also use your project's package manager tools to identify transitive or indirect dependencies.
-For example, `go mod graph` for projects in Go.
+In addition to the above, you can further adopt security best practices by using your project's package manager tools (e.g. `go mod graph` for projects in Go) to identify transitive or indirect dependencies that may also be affected by CVEs.

 #### <a id="amend-scan-policy"></a>Amending the scan policy